+So why have pork rinds been making their way into Paleo-approved crab cake recipes?
 The simple answer is that pork rinds make for an excellent high-carb breading surrogate.
-Sure, pork rinds doesn’t sound healthy.
+Sure, pork rinds don't sound healthy.

 When you think of the term, you might think back to old-school vending machines that sold them in bags.
 Of course, those pork rinds were unhealthy.